Molecular Formula: C14H24N6O4

 What is GHK-Cu peptide?

 GHK-Cu is a naturally prevalent peptide which was first purified from human blood plasma.
 Henceforth, it has been identified in saliva and urine as well.
-As per studies on GHK-Cu, the peptide displays a significant beneficial role in wound healing and immune functions of the body.
+As per studies on GHK-Cu, the peptide displays a significantly beneficial role in wound healing and immune functions of the body.
 The peptide further has anti-aging properties, promotes protein synthesis, inhibits free-radical damage, controls bacterial infections and increases the health of skin fibroblasts and skin.

 1. GHK-Cu and Skin Healing